Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Numerical Calculations Using Density-Dependent Magnetic Field

-where $B_D$ (in units of $B_c$) is the magnetic field strength at a given chemical potential of strange quark $\mu_{s}$, $B_S$ (in units of $B_c$) represents the surface magnetic field, $\mu_{ 0s}$ is the central chemical potential of strange quark.
-The constants $\alpha$, $\beta$ and $B_0$ determine the shape and strength of the magnetic field profile.
-For our study, we choose $\alpha=0.8$, $\beta=0.9$ to ensure a smooth and nearly flat magnetic field profile near both the surface and the center.
-We kept the surface magnetic field strength at $10^{15}$ Gauss, consistent with observational constraints.
-Once the central magnetic field strength is specified, the parameter $B_{0}$ is determined accordingly.
-In our analysis, we set the upper limit of the central magnetic field to $ 1.5 \times 10^{18}$ Gauss.
-This upper limit is closely associated with the violation of the virial relation.
-As we know, the baryon number density $n_{B}$ is not zero at the surface of magnetized quark star $(i.e., n_{B}\ne0)$.
-Therefore, the modified chemical potential-dependent magnetic field is defined as:
+where ${B_{S}}$ (in units of ${B_{c}}$) is the surface magnetic field and ${\mu_{0s}}$ is the central chemical potential of strange quark.
+The constants ${a}$, ${b}$ and ${B_0}$ determine the shape and strength of the magnetic field profile.
+We take ${a=0.8}$ and ${b=0.9}$, ensuring a smooth nearly flat variation near both the center and the surface.
+The maximum central magnetic field is fixed at $\rm{1.5\times10^{18}\,G}$ consistent with the virial limit for magnetostatic stability.
+Since the baryon number density is non-zero at the stellar surface (${n_{B}\ne0}$), the above expression is modified to:

-where, $\mu_{s,min}$ denotes the chemical potential of strange quark corresponding to the surface baryon number density and $\mu_{s}$ varies from $\mu_{s,min}$ to $\mu_{0s}$.
-Eq.~\eqref{eq:BMod} provides the correct variation of the magnetic field from the surface to the center of the deformed magnetized quark star.
+where ${\mu_{s,min}}$ corresponds to the strange quark chemical potential at the surface.
+This form ensures a consistent density-dependent magnetic field implemented via chemical potential smoothly connecting the surface and central field strengths in the deformed magnetized quark star.